Categories

 OSMnx: Python for Street Networks

-OSMnx: New York City urban street network visualized and analyzed with Python and OpenStreetMap dataCheck out the journal article about OSMnx.
+OSMnx: New York City urban street network visualized and analyzed with Python and OpenStreetMap dataIf you use OSMnx in your work, please cite the journal article.

 OSMnx is a Python package to retrieve, model, analyze, and visualize street networks from OpenStreetMap.
 Users can download and model walkable, drivable, or bikeable urban networks with a single line of Python code, and then easily analyze and visualize them.
 You can just as easily download and work with amenities/points of interest, building footprints, elevation data, street bearings/orientations, and network routing.
 If you use OSMnx in your work, please download/cite the paper here.